-Team OCEAN is the boat-based volunteer program supported through a partnership between the Rookery Bay Reserve, Florida Sea Grant, and other local community donors.
-Following a model at the Florida Keys National Marine Sanctuary, volunteers with Rookery Bay Reserve's Team OCEAN (Ocean Conservation Education Action Network) make weekly visits to high-use areas in the Reserve providing information, helping to ensure that their fellow boaters are being responsible, and setting a good example.
-They share information on "Leave-No-Trace" practices, boating safety, fisheries conservation and marine recreation in effort to help keep Rookery Bay a pristine wilderness experience.
+Team OCEAN is the boat-based volunteer program at Rookery Bay Research Reserve that was established in 2006 following a model at the Florida Keys National Marine Sanctuary.
+Team OCEAN (Ocean Conservation Education Action Network) make weekly visits to high-use areas in the Reserve providing information, helping to ensure that their fellow boaters are being responsible, and setting a good example.
+These ambassadors of our shores share information on "Leave-No-Trace" practices, boating safety, fisheries conservation and marine recreation in effort to help keep Rookery Bay a pristine wilderness experience.

 Team OCEAN helps protect birds and other wildlife by educating boating visitors.
 They also help with sign posting and maintaining crossover trails as well as "Important Nesting Area" signs that alert visitors of the presence of beach-nesting birds.

 Team OCEAN also reaches out to the community by participating in and having a presence at local boating shows and nature or environmental festivals.

 Volunteers should be prepared to spend several hours outside in varying weather conditions, including hot sun, often working independently of Rookery Bay staff.
 They should, therefore, be reasonably fit and highly reliable and responsible.